Data Flow Diagram Tool

 Can I create a DFD online for free?

-Yes, MapDiagram allows you to create and edit data flow diagrams online for free directly in your browser.
+Yes.
+MapDiagram lets you create and edit data flow diagrams online for free directly in your browser, so you can map critical workflows without installation overhead or long onboarding.

 What is the difference between a data flow diagram and a system diagram?

-A system diagram focuses on system structure and components, while a data flow diagram focuses on how data moves through the system.
+A system diagram focuses on structure and components, while a data flow diagram focuses on how data moves, changes, and gets stored across the system.
+Together, they provide both architectural context and operational clarity for better technical decisions.

 Open editor